Kepler orbit: Development of the laws

 Alternately, the equation can be expressed as:

 Where $p$ is called the semi-latus rectum of the curve.
 This form of the equation is particularly useful when dealing with parabolic trajectories, for which the semi-major axis is infinite.

 Despite developing these laws from observations, Kepler was never able to develop a theory to explain these motions.
+Isaac Newton produced the first such theory based around the concept of gravity.
+Albert Einstein's general relativity is the current description of gravitation in modern physics.
+The two-body problem in general relativity has no closed-form solutions.

 Isaac Newton

 Between 1665 and 1666, Isaac Newton developed several concepts related to motion, gravitation and differential calculus.
 However, these concepts were not published until 1687 in the Principia, in which he outlined his laws of motion and his law of universal gravitation.
 His second of his three laws of motion states:

 The acceleration of a body is parallel and directly proportional to the net force acting on the body, is in the direction of the net force, and is inversely proportional to the mass of the body: